Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 4. **Feature transformations**: Another selling point of DLRM is its ability to leverage shared feature representations to predict different tasks, such as clicks, conversions, watch time, and other engagement outcomes one cares about.
 Read the seminal [MMoE](https://arxiv.org/abs/2311.09580) paper and its predecessor [PLE](https://dl.acm.org/doi/abs/10.1145/3383313.3412236) on such multi-task learning.
 5. **Practical concerns**: For most RecSys MLEs, unless you work on these problems, you're definitely aware of their existence but may not speak intelligently about solutions --- such as cold start (recommend new items or recommend for new users), positional bias (learn inherent item relevance, debiasing the influence from item positions), diversity (dedupe & re-rank results by topic, creator, or other criteria), or value models (if ranking by multiple objectives, find the "best" weight of each).
 Read one or two paper on each topic (e.g., cold start: Kuaishou [1](https://dl.acm.org/doi/10.1145/3640457.3688098) & [2](https://dl.acm.org/doi/10.1145/3701716.3715205); positional bias: [Google](https://research.google/pubs/position-bias-estimation-for-unbiased-learning-to-rank-in-personal-search/); diversity: [Kuaishou](https://arxiv.org/abs/2206.05020); value models: [Pinterest](https://arxiv.org/abs/2509.05292)), so you can say while you're not an expert, you know some solutions.

 When preparing for design interviews, I pick a handful of common problems (e.g., short video recommendations, place recommendations, friend recommendations, CTR/CVR ads ranking, harmful content detection, retrieval-augmented generation) and write full designs for each.
+You can find 3 examples in the ["Example System Designs"](https://www.yuan-meng.com/posts/mle_interviews_2.0/#c-example-system-designs) section.
 I start by sketching the high-level system from first principles, then read industry blogs, papers, and my company's practices to fill in the details.
 Once everything is on paper, I practice delivery under time constraints (typically 45 minutes to 1 hour) and move extra material into "deep dives".
 Sometimes I spend 3+ days on a single design and end up with a 40+ page document.
 In reality, no interviewer goes into that much detail.
 For a ranking design, for example, covering the standard multi-stage ranking funnel and adding one or two interesting insights from work or papers is 100% enough for a "strong yes".

 ## 7. ML **Infra** Design